 Nursing care is something that can become necessary suddenly.
 In the future, we are committed to supporting the balance between nursing care and work by developing measures that focus on preparations for nursing care, and on information provision that ensures immediate access to necessary information when faced with a need for nursing care, as well as on support for long-distance caregivers.

 Nursing care leave system

-In FY2019 there were 3 employees taking nursing care leave and 4 employees on shorter working hours for nursing care, for the four core group companies combined.
-This shows that more people are using the systems.
+In FY2022, there were five employees taking nursing care leave (of whom, three were new) and three employees on shorter working hours for nursing care (of whom, one was new), for the four major subsidiaries combined.

 Volunteer leave system